rsolano60/AntGuardian/README.md

 Download and install NMap.
 Link: https://nmap.org/download.html

 Most Mac and Linux distributions come with Python pre-installed.
-For windows and other systems, you may need o download and install Python first.
+For windows and other systems, you may need to download and install Python first.
 Link: https://www.python.org/downloads/